fedurok-learn/web-basics/README.md

 # InternetingIsHard
-My practice webpages from this tutorial - https://internetingishard.com/
+My practice webpages from [this tutorial](https://internetingishard.com/)